 Programs of Study

-The Honors Tutorial College offers 35 challenging programs of study that include a one-on-one or small-group tutorial each semester.
+The Honors Tutorial College offers more than 30 challenging programs of study that include a one-on-one or small-group tutorial each semester.
 Using a student-centered approach, the programs emphasize independent research and creative activity.
-Future students may apply for up to two programs of study.

 Current Programs of Study